mirthunmohith7/expense-tracker/README.md

 # CLI Expense Tracker (Python)

-A simple command-line expense tracking application built using Python.
-It demonstrates core programming concepts, file handling, and basic software design principles.
+A command-line expense tracking application built with Python.
+This project focuses on building real-world software engineering fundamentals such as modular design, file handling, JSON persistence, input validation, and basic data analysis.

 ---

 ## 🚀 Features

 - Add expenses with amount, category, and optional description
-- View all stored expenses in a formatted table
+- View all expenses in a clean formatted table
-- Delete expenses by selecting index
+- Delete expenses using index-based selection
-- View total spending
+- Calculate total spending
-- Persistent storage using JSON (data is saved even after program exit)
+- Persistent storage using JSON (data survives restarts)
 - Input validation and error handling for safe usage

 ---